houseofsnooze/snoozeai/agent/prompts/test_reviewer/review_tests.md

 NOTE: These are just examples but there are more cases outside of the examples here where you will need to update the code to match the ethers v6 API.

 **IMPORTANT: Check your work**
-Re-write each test file one at a time.
-Check your work and re-write the test file one more time if it is still incorrect.
 Assume you missed something when trying to update them to ethers v6.
 Only after self-review should you save the test files.